Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Written by: Elizabeth Gray

-With many young people adopting pets and delaying home ownership, finding pet-friendly apartments and apartment-friendly pets is a high priority.
-Some popular dog breeds aren’t the best choice for apartment living, but what about the Basset Hound?
-Basset Hounds have many traits that make them good apartment dogs, but one issue could pose a significant problem in a crowded living environment.
+With so many young people adopting pets and delaying home ownership,1 finding pet-friendly apartments and apartment-friendly pets is a high priority.
+Certain popular dog breeds aren’t the best choice for apartment living, but what about the Basset Hound?
+Basset Hounds have many traits that make them good apartment dogs, but their barking could pose a significant problem in this type of living arrangement.

-Keep reading to learn the pros and cons of living in an apartment with a Basset Hound.
-You’ll also learn some tips to help your Basset Hound be a better neighbor if you live in an apartment.
+Keep reading to learn the pros and cons of apartment life with a Basset Hound.
+There are also a few tips to help your long-eared pup be a better neighbor.

 Basset Hounds have several qualities that make them good apartment dogs.